Campaign-Buddy/campaign-buddy-packages/README.md

 - [ ] Localization process (for packages that have copy) ([crowdin](https://crowdin.com/pricing#annual) has a free tier)
 - [ ] Plan out analytic strategy (move this to the main campaign buddy app repo when it exists)
 - [ ] Package level documentation
+- [ ] Add json-schema validation to form generator to guarantee that form data conforms to the provided schema
+	- Encapsulate validator in new package to be used in backend as well?

 ## Design Philosophy